amandahogan/eda-lot/README.md

-# A starter webpack project for React
+# Enspiral Dev Academy Library of Things
+An application that allows small-scale organisations to manage their belongings and make it accessible and fair for everyone to borrow and use items or spaces.
+Based on the growing trend of the sharing economy and the library of things movement.

+## How to use
-This is a starter project that uses webpack to transpile and bundle ES6 React code.
-To use, clone this repo and then `npm install`.
+clone this repo and then `npm install`.

 To start the development server with a watcher that refreshes your browser, run `npm start`.
 The assets built by webpack are placed in `server/static`.
 This folder is defined as a static folder in an Express.js server that can be started with `npm run server`.